Polyaspartic vs Epoxy Garage Floor:

 Our Installation Process: The Floortek Difference

 Do you know how we can accomplish this in one day?
-It’s all about professional-grade Our Coating Products And a process we’ve perfected.
+It's all about professional-grade Our Coating Products and a process we've perfected.

 1. Diamond Grinding: We never acid etch.
 That's a DIY shortcut that guarantees failure.
 We use heavy, industrial diamond grinders to remove the top layer of concrete and open its pores for maximum bonding.
 This step is the most essential part of the entire installation.